Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 - Start by looking at yourself: If someone on your team is disengaged, there's a good chance you're contributing to it.
 Work together to improve the situation and have a mindset you're willing to make changes, too.

 - Believe they can change: If you start this process believing that they're hopeless, then don't bother.
-This is why most "Performance Improvement Plans" fail; they'll see right through it and realize it's a death sentence, not a chance to really improve employee performance.
+This is why most "Performance Improvement Plans" fail; they'll see right through it and realize it's a death sentence, not a chance to really improve and stay on your team.

 Look at the bright side: You have the opportunity to gain another productive, engaged member of your team, delight the rest of your team that's probably frustrated with them, and impress your boss with your management skills.